bloko/bloko-js/README.md

 When it is finished and has a green response, `resolved` handler will be called and it is responsible to return the next state based on resolved data passed as first parameter.
 Given the example, session will be updated with a new token in `data.token`.

 When `repository` rejects something a internal catch handles the error and updates `signIn.error` state with `error.message` string.

+Special actions are created automatically when are using `setters: true`.
+Actions follow a prefix `set` or `reset` like `actions.setSession` and `actions.resetSession` and they are responsible to manipulate `session` state for needed cases.

 ## Why?